 - Under certain provisions of the copyright law, libraries are prohibited from loaning materials if the library understands that the materials may be used without permission.
 The Library may not lend you movies or other content you intend to use if you do not have permission for public performance.

 - You are personally and individually responsible for your compliance with copyright law.
 The College cannot take responsibility for your behavior, defend you against a claim by a copyright owner, nor pay any fines or penalties that may result.
 If College officials receive a complaint about your activity we are required to take action.

 The complete copyright policy of the College on the Web at: http://www.bates.edu/ils/policies/access-use/copyright/.

 The site includes links to the law and to additional information related to fair use.
-You may not be happy to learn all of this, but I will gladly answer any questions you have.
+Members of the Research staff in Ladd Library can help you learn where to obtain performance rights.
+I will also gladly answer any questions you have.
 Contact me at firstname.lastname@example.org or on the phone at 207.786.6260.

 Vice President for Information and Library Services and Librarian